roderick-bishop11/projects/Personal Website/README.md

 # Personal website project (try #2)

-You can view the current version of the website [here](https://roderick-bishop11.github.io/codingProjects/)
+You can view version 0.0.1 (located in docs folder of this repo) of the website [here](https://roderick-bishop11.github.io/codingProjects/)

 ## Project overview

 This project is a self-led foray into the web-dev territory.
-My University does not offer courses on this topic currently but I still wanted to build a website, at least a static one for the purposes of putting it on a business card and having another project under my belt.
+My University does not offer courses on this topic (to my knowledge) but I still wanted to build a website, at least a static one for the purposes of putting it on a business card and having another project under my belt.
 This project is bound to be a rough one, but I am certainly open to any comments or advice that you guys have.
 Explore the repo, and let's hope I can do this right!